 Before we start, many of you have asked me what is the best slow cooker for your family.
 There are many variables for every family, but I tell you all about them here: Best Slow Cooker Choices.

 My 12 year old’s favorite meal is potato soup!
 I grew up not liking it very much.
-That is, until I added cheese to it.
+That is, until I added cheese to it and of course, bacon never hurt much either.
 Then, it was suddenly delicious.
-Everything’s better with cheese, right?
+Everything’s better with cheese and bacon, right?

-1/3 cup diced celery (optional, we always leave it out)
+- 1/3 cup diced celery (optional, we often leave it out)

 If you’d like to prepare this for a Freezer to Slow Cooker meal, keep in mind that raw potatoes don’t freeze well.
 You could either:

 - Choose to cook the soup ahead of time and then freeze it;